DalgoT4D/DDP_backend/README.md

 -   Start the server `python manage.py runserver`

 ### Step 10: Create first org and user
 -   Run `python manage.py createorganduser <Org Name> <Email address> --role super-admin`
+-   The above command creates a user with super admin role.
+If we don't provide any role, the default role is of account manager.

 ## Using Docker
 Follow the steps below: